 - Quarterly: Performance reports of all tiers of indicators to Corporate Management Team (CMT).
 Subsequently reported to Cabinet and individual Cabinet Committees for consideration and scrutiny, prior to publishing to the council's digital platforms and Your Borough magazine. - Yearly: Annual report against all performance indicators, including an outline of relevant achievements directly contributing to the council's corporate objectives.
-This is supported by individual services' own reports and thematic or project reporting e.g. on passing its motion in June 2019, the council committed to producing a Climate Change Annual Report to review its progress.
-The first report was presented to Full Council in December 2020.
+This is supported by individual services' own reports and thematic or project reporting e.g. the Climate Change Annual Report as presented to Full Council.